 This course provides students will foundational knowledge about the study of physical activity and career opportunities within the discipline.
 Emphasis will be placed on the role of physical activity, the sub-disciplines of the field, and possible career choices.
 Upon completion, students should have an understanding of the sub disciplines and employment opportunities within an Exercise and Sport Science Program.
-This course has been approved by the Transfer Advisory Committee to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.
+This course counts as a pre-major and/or elective course.
 (RI)